 OK, so, how do you find out about companies?
 There is a growing trend, smaller companies are doing a bulk of the hiring.
 The thing is, smaller companies are harder to find.
 They don’t have the marketing budget, they don’t have the employee network, they are running lean and mean.
 Really, so how do you find out about them?

-- They may be recipients of COMIDA or Venture Capital funding.
+- They may be recipients of Venture Capital funding.

 - They may be members of Chambers of Commerce